-Data that helps characterize the designs was also captured: elapsed time of design activity, design artifacts, photos of the completed design, and the program used.
-The bulk of the analysis focused on the time spent in the process on different activities such as planning, researching, building, rebuilding, programming, reprogramming, and evaluating.
+Other data that helped characterize the designs and triangulate the video data was also captured: field notes, elapsed time of design activity, design artifacts, photos of the completed design, and the program used.
+Much of the analysis focused on the time spent in the different phases of the engineering design processes on different activities such as planning, researching, building, rebuilding, programming, reprogramming, and evaluating.
 The data was compared between ages to see if and how these change as students age.
 Also, common age related challenges to realizing their design ideas were identified.
 Important learning moments were coded for later microgenetic analysis (Chinn, 2006; Siegler & Crowley, 1991).
-Differences between how students design and build in the classroom and in this more unstructured research setting were noted.
-This indicates how much of the regular classroom curriculum has been internalized for the students.
-The pilot study specifies the exact methodologies, codes, and research protocol needed for the larger study.

 Two students were chosen for the pilot study, one second grade boy and one sixth grade boy.
-Both were thought to be to subjects who would do well with the talk-aloud protocol, that is, they would be able to verbalize their actions to the researcher.
+Both were thought to be to subjects who would do well with the think-aloud protocol, that is, they would be able to verbalize their actions to the researcher.
 The second grade boy was considered to be a normally developing student in robotics and the sixth grade boy was considered to be an advanced robotics student by the classroom teacher and technology teacher (the researcher).
 The complete study will include both boys and girls.
 Students were given a prompt (see Appendix B - Research Prompt) that described the task and the protocol.
 Students were presented LEGO robotics materials both appropriate to their age and what they had used in class as well as craft materials, writing materials, paper, and post-it notes.

 The subjects were videotaped from the 45 degrees to their front and side.
 The researcher took field notes during the sessions.
 Before transcription took place, the researcher watched the video and took notes on each session (Erickson, 2006).
 The video sessions were transcribed in multiple passes.
-(There does not appear to be software available to automatically transcribe multiple voices.)
 The transcription was not literal so that “ums”, extra “likes”, and other non-essentials words were not recorded.
 When the researcher and subject spoke at the same time, a reasonable facsimile was produced.
 The physical building and programming activity of each subject was also transcribed.
 Time stamps were recorded for all parts of the transcript that were later coded.